 I’ve written my whole life — short stories as a kid (my favorite one, “Iowa”, was fashioned after Michael Crichton’s Andromeda Strain), essays and papers as a college student, and legal briefs as a judicial clerk.
 While raising my two daughters, I wrote editorials for a local paper and magazine articles for Home Education Magazine.

 In January of 2009, I wrote the first words to Carpe Diem, Illinois.
-Five years later, Little Creek Press published the book and it won the 2014 Chicago Writers Association Book of the Year Award for non-traditionally published fiction, was a finalist in the Independent Author Network 2015 Book of the Year, and a runner-up in the 2016 Shelf Unbound Best Indie Book Competition.
+Five years later, Little Creek Press published the book and it won the 2014 Chicago Writers Association Book of the Year Award!
 Its sequel, God on Mayhem Street, was a finalist in the 2018 Winning Writers North Brook Street Prize.

 In addition to writing novels, I love to teach.
-As a writing instructor, I’ve critiqued manuscripts through the UW-Madison Division of Continuing Studies and have helped hundreds of writers hone their agent pitches at the Division’s Writer’s Institute.
+As a writing instructor, I’ve critiqued manuscripts through the UW-Madison Division of Continuing Studies.
+I’ve also helped hundreds of writers hone their agent pitches at the Writer’s Institute.
 I’m a former Chicago Writers Association board member and was the managing editor of The Write City Magazine and The Write City Review.
 I have a B.A. in psychology and a J.D., both from UW-Madison.

 In the summer you can catch me creating my new young adult thriller series The Devil Particle on the UW-Madison Memorial Union Terrace.
 When it cools down, I put my young characters in impossible situations while sitting in my favorite chair at the beautiful Verona Public Library.
 I also write a twice-monthly newsletter that includes my adventures as an author and Kristin’s Book Club.
 Thanks for stopping by!